 Hotels (15 nights),

 This tour uses a variety of accommodation.
 From heritage hotels to staying in forts, palaces and castles, we experience a wide range of accommodation styles.
 Hotel rooms are twin share with private bathrooms with western style toilets.
 Although most rooms will be air-conditioned, a few may be fan-cooled.

 Optional Single Supplement

 If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of tba will be payable.
+However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD735 will be payable.

 Private airconditoned minibus, auto-rickshaws and taxis for some sightseeing, jeeps on wildlife safaris.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

 Ahmedabad Old Town Heritage Walk, Adalaj Stepwell, Sidi Saiyyed Mosque, Gandhi Ashram (Ahmedabad)